Pip Cheshire

-Philip Maxwell Cheshire (born 28 July 1950) is a New Zealand architect.
-One of the founding directors of Jasmax, he was awarded the New Zealand Institute of Architects Gold Medal in 2013.
+Philip Maxwell Cheshire (28 July 1950 – 11 February 2026) was a New Zealand architect.
+One of the founding directors of Jasmax, and founder of Cheshire Architects, he was awarded the New Zealand Institute of Architects Gold Medal in 2013.
+Between 2014 and 2016, Cheshire served as president of the New Zealand Institute of Architects.

 Early life and education

 Cheshire was born in Christchurch on 28 July 1950, the son of Gwynneth and Max Cheshire.
 Born with the lower half of his right leg missing, Cheshire grew up in the seaside suburb of Sumner and became a keen surfer.
 He was educated at Sumner School and Christ's College, and went on to study political science at the University of Canterbury, graduating with a Bachelor of Arts degree in 1974.
 While at Canterbury, he wrote for the student newspaper, Canta.

 As a 16-year-old, Cheshire expressed a desire to become either an engineer or architect.
 In 1976, he began studying architecture at the University of Auckland, where his classmates included Mark Wigley, Jane Aimer, John Leijh, Lindley Naismith, Diane Brand, and Gill Matthewson.